loschorts/auth_workflow_rails/README.md

 #Authentication Workflow

 This document is meant to serve as a rough map of what needs to be defined and specified for creating users, passwords, and sessions.

+Please let me know of anything incorrect or incomplete.
 I'd love to hear your feedback!

 ## 1. Configure / FYI